-(16)Pursuant to Directive 2003/87/EU of the European Parliament and of the Council of 13 October 2003 establishing a scheme for greenhouse gas emission allowance trading within the Community, the Commission, Member States and other officially designated bodies are inter alia responsible for the technical issuance of emission allowances, their free allocation to eligible industry sectors and new entrants and more generally the development and implementation of the Union's climate policy framework which underpins the supply of emission allowances to compliance buyers of the Union's emissions trading scheme (EUETS).
-In the exercise of those duties, those public bodies may inter alia have access to price-sensitive, non-public information and pursuant to Directive 2003/87/EU they may need to perform certain market operations in relation to emission allowances.
+(16)Pursuant to Directive 2003/87/EC of the European Parliament and of the Council1, the Commission, Member States and other officially designated bodies are inter alia responsible for the technical issuance of emission allowances, their free allocation to eligible industry sectors and new entrants and more generally the development and implementation of the Union's climate policy framework which underpins the supply of emission allowances to compliance buyers of the Union's emissions trading scheme (EU ETS).
+In the exercise of those duties, those public bodies may inter alia have access to price-sensitive, non-public information and pursuant to Directive 2003/87/EC they may need to perform certain market operations in relation to emission allowances.
 As a consequence of the classification of emission allowances as financial instruments as part of the review of the Markets in Financial Instruments Directive, those instruments will also come within the scope of this Regulation.
 In order to preserve the ability of the Commission, Member States and other officially designated bodies to develop and execute the Union's climate policy, the activities of those public bodies, insofar as they are undertaken in the public interest and explicitly in pursuit of that policy and concerning emission allowances, should be exempt from the application of this Regulation.

-Such exemption should not have a negative impact on overall market transparency, as those public bodies have statutory obligations to operate in a way that ensures orderly, fair and non-discriminatory disclosure of, and access to, any new decisions, developments and data that have a price-sensitive nature.
-Furthermore, safeguards of fair and non-discriminatory disclosure of specific price-sensitive information held by public authorities exist under Directive 2003/87/EU and the implementing measures adopted pursuant thereto.
+Such exemption should not have a negative impact on overall market transparency, as those public bodies have statutory obligations to operate in a way that ensures orderly, fair and nondiscriminatory disclosure of, and access to, any new decisions, developments and data that have a price-sensitive nature.
+Furthermore, safeguards of fair and nondiscriminatory disclosure of specific price-sensitive information held by public authorities exist under Directive 2003/87/EC and the implementing measures adopted pursuant thereto.
 At the same time, the exemption for public bodies acting in pursuit of the Union's climate policy should not extend to cases when those public bodies engage in conduct or in transactions which are not in the pursuit of the Union's climate policy or when persons working for those bodies engage in conduct or in transactions on their own account.